mech/Learning-Notes/FrontEnd/JavaScript/React/Redux.md

 ## Middleware

+Reducers are services that modify state.
+Middlewares modify actions.
+Unlike reducers, middleware can modify, stop/supress, or add more actions, and just actions.

+Interceptors for actions.

+Since the middleware have access to the actions, the `dispatch()` function, and the store, they are the **most versatile and powerful** entities in Redux.

+In some cases, middleware might suppress actions or change them.
+That is why **implementing a logger in a reducer** is not a viable solution: some of the actions might not reach it.

 > Side effect is mostly done at middleware

 The action passes through the store's chain of middlewares, where actions may be intercepted and additional behaviour may be executed.
 Middlewares are commonly used to handle side-effects in Redux applications.